Founded in 1966, Heitman is a global real estate investment management firm. We operate in North America, Europe, and Asia-Pacific,

 Strategic corporate development

 Heitman appreciates the importance of Global Investment Performance Standards (GIPS®).
-Performance returns for Heitman’s public real estate securities group have been prepared and presented in compliance with GIPS.
-Performance returns for Heitman’s North America private real estate equity group have also been prepared and presented in compliance with GIPS.
-Returns for Heitman’s public real estate securities group have been verified by the accounting firm Deloitte & Touche through 31 December 2019 and returns for Heitman’s North America private real estate equity group have been verified by the accounting firm Deloitte & Touche through 31 December 2019.
+Heitman’s Public Real Estate Securities group and its North America Private Real Estate Equity group claim compliance with GIPS.
+Returns for both Heitman’s Public Real Estate Securities group and Heitman’s North America Private Real Estate Equity group have been independently verified by the accounting firm Deloitte & Touche LLP.
+Heitman’s North America Private Real Estate Equity has been verified for the periods of 1 January 997 through 31 December 2020 and Heitman’s Public Real Estate Securities group has been verified for the periods 1 January 1993 through 31 December 2020.
 To date, our European and Asian private equity composites consist of leveraged investment level time-weighted returns.